cloudspannerecosystem/spanner-change-watcher/google-cloud-spanner-change-watcher/README.md

 # Spanner Change Watcher

-*Under construction, please check back later!*

 ## Introduction
-Spanner Change Watcher watches Spanner databases and table for changes and emits events when these are detected.
-This framework can be included in a user application and used to trigger functionality or processes in that application based on data change events.
+Spanner Change Watcher watches Spanner databases and tables for changes and emits events when changes are detected.
+This framework can be included in an existing application and used to trigger functionality or processes in that application based on data change events.

 ## Example Usage
-Spanner Change Watcher can be used to watch both single tables, a set of tables or entire databases.
+Spanner Change Watcher can be used to watch both single tables, a set of tables, or entire databases.
 Add the following dependency to your project:

 ```xml